 Headache is pain in the head.
 A primary headache disorder is when there is no other cause.
 A secondary headache disorder is when the headache is due to another cause.
 Some primary types are:

 - Head injury

-- Too much pressure in the head from a growth or other problem
+- Too much pressure in the head from a growth, such as a tumor, or other problem

 This headache involves blood vessels, nerves, and chemicals in the brain.
 Eyesight problems, called auras, may come before them.
-You can get these headaches many times a week or once every couple of years.
+These headaches can happen many times a week or once every couple of years.
 They may be so strong that they get in the way of normal tasks.

-A trigger sets off a process that causes headaches.
+A trigger sets off a process that causes these headaches.
 The exact one is often not known.
-The nervous system may react to the it by making electrical activity that spreads across the brain.
+The nervous system may react to the trigger by making electrical activity that spreads across the brain.
 It may cause the brain to release chemicals that help regulate pain.

 This is strong pain on one side of the head that keeps coming back.
 It follows a cluster or pattern.

-There are 2 types.
+There are two types.
 Either type may change to the other: